What is load testing?

 As a leading provider of application security testing technology, we offer a suite of on-demand, cloud-based services for testing applications throughout the software developer lifecycle, from inception through production.
 Static analysis provides white box testing of applications that are built, bought or assembled, while web scanning services use an internet security test to identify flaws in applications already in production.
 Additionally, we offer services for evaluating risk in third-party programs and open source software, as well as manual web pen testing to find flaws that automated scans can’t identify.

-Learn more about load testing, or visit the CA Veracode AppSec knowledgebase to learn about the Information Technology Infrastructure Library and get answers to questions like “What is BYOD?”
+Learn more about load testing, or visit the Veracode AppSec knowledgebase to learn about the Information Technology Infrastructure Library and get answers to questions like “What is BYOD?”